monk-io/docs/docs/guides/k8s-migrate.md

                       - containerPort: 80
 ```

-The most interesting part for us will be the container spec:
+The most interesting part for us is the container spec:

 ```yaml
 spec: